 - Plain potato chips*

 - Lime wedges

 - Bawang goreng (fried shallots)

-- Sriracha or Sambal Oelek (or similar asian chili sauce)
+- Sriracha or Sambal Oelek (or similar non-sweet asian chili sauce)

 Add all the bumbu/spice paste ingredients to a food processor or blender and add a splash of water.
 Process until it becomes a somewhat runny paste, adding more water as needed.
 Place the spice paste into the soup pot and add the lemongrass and kaffir lime leaves (and optional oil); stir fry on medium-high to high heat with small splashes of water as needed (for oil-free cooking) until the kaffir lime leaves change from their fresh and bright green to a “cooked” color.